Evan-Coleman/Navius/workspace_migration/roadmap/45-workspace-migration-updated.md

 ## Current Focus

-- Establish containerization strategy for all modules
+- **ON HOLD:** All Phase 5 tasks pending completion of Phase 4.5
-- Design centralized logging and metrics collection
+- Preparing tooling and resources for Phase 5 work
-- Begin implementation of continuous deployment pipeline
+- Coordinating with DevOps team for deployment pipeline planning

 ## Next Steps

-1. Work with DevOps team to design containerization approach
+1. Complete Phase 4.5 - Code Migration Finalization
-2. Select and implement monitoring solution across all modules
+2. Begin containerization strategy once final structure is in place
-3. Begin setting up continuous deployment pipeline
+3. Start implementing monitoring solution across all modules
-4. Create initial performance benchmarks
+4. Set up continuous deployment pipeline for the new structure

 ## Challenges